eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e.md

 During this tutorial you will get to know the perspective of a data provider as well as a data consumer and deploy the typical setup that is required for data provisioning and data consumption without the help of business applications.

+> **_NOTE:_** In most use-cases and participation scenarios you will later use a business app for data consumption.
+This tutorial will nevertheless show you how the basic principles of data discovery and exchange behind the applications work.

 ## Skills Required

 No preliminary knowledge about Catena-X is required.